andela-jkimani/string_class/README.md

 # String Class
-Extends the string methodds with custom methods.
+Extends the string methods with custom methods.

 ### The methods include: